christran85-cyber/enterprise-security-operations-lab/docs/phase-01-virtualbox-environment.md

 can affect every connected virtual machine.

-For that reason, the firewall and network layer should be validated before troubleshooting higher-level security applications.
+The firewall and network layer should therefore be validated before troubleshooting higher-level security applications.

 ---